 In the case of the Company, its unissued shares are adequate for the amount of deposit on future stock subscription, however, the related shares have not yet been issued.
-Accordingly, the amount remains as deposit for future stock subscription.
+Accordingly, the amount remains as deposit for future stock subscription under Equity section in the statements of financial position.

-2.16 Events After the End of the Reporting Period
+2.17 Events After the End of the Reporting Period